Kinovea/kinovea-docs/source/capture/livedelay.rst

 .. image:: /images/capture/delaycontrols.png

-The maximum amount of delay depends on the camera configuration — hardware compression, image format, image size, frame rate — and the memory allocated in the delay cache under Options > Preferences > Capture > Memory.
+The maximum amount of delay depends on the camera configuration — hardware compression, image format, image size, frame rate — and the memory allocated in the delay cache under :menuselection:`Options --> Preferences --> Capture --> Memory`.

-If you wish to use a delay that is larger than the maximum that can be set using the slider, increase the size of the memory buffer under Options > Preferences > Capture > Memory.
+If you wish to use a delay that is larger than the maximum that can be set using the slider, increase the size of the memory buffer under :menuselection:`Options --> Preferences --> Capture --> Memory`.
 Note however that this buffer is always allocated, even if you do not use the delay function.

 .. note:: When using two capture screens at the same time the memory buffer is shared between the screens.